johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-03-29-static-web-apps-cli-local-auth-emulator-with-dotnet-authentication/index.md

 We now have a back end and a front end in place.
 We need both to be running for local development.
 We mentioned earlier we'd be using the `package.json` in the root of the project as a task runner.

-We'll use the `concurrently` package to run both the ASP.NET server and the Static Web Apps CLI local authentication emulator at the same time.
+We'll use the [`concurrently`](https://github.com/open-cli-tools/concurrently) package to allow us to run both the ASP.NET server and the Static Web Apps CLI local authentication emulator at the same time.

 ```bash
 npm install -D concurrently